The 30-Second Quick Start

-1. Shuffle and deal 5 cards to each player
+- Shuffle and deal 5 cards to each player.

-2. Choose your intensity level (Beginner, Standard, Advanced, or Elite)
+- Choose your intensity level — Beginner, Standard, Advanced, or Elite.

-3. Play cards by matching the exercise type OR the rep number
+- Play cards by matching the exercise type OR the rep number.

-5. Trigger a Chain Break (5 matching cards) and everyone works out
+- Trigger a Chain Break (5 matching cards) and everyone works out together.

-6. Win by having the most cards in your win pile when the deck runs out
+- Win by collecting the most cards in your win pile by the end of the deck.

 Push-Ups